loreanvictor/render-jsx/README.md

 to HTML string (server side), to native UI libraries, to custom input format of a PDF generator, etc.

 **Render-JSX** also comes with a super-thin and fast DOM renderer (which is mostly meant as a basis of more involved UI renderers).
-This means you can use it to create simple web interfaces without any extra dependency (`render-jsx` itself is <1kB).
+This means you can use it to create simple web interfaces without any extra dependency (< 1kB).

 👉 [Read the Docs](https://loreanvictor.github.io/render-jsx/docs/overview)